On positive scalar curvature and moduli of curves: Universal properties of Riemannian metrics equivalent to

 Gromov in \cite{Gromov93} introduced the notion of \textsl{asymptotic dimension} as a large-scale analog of the covering dimension.
 More precisely, a metric space $X$ has asymptotic dimension $\asydim(X)\leq n$ if for every $R>0$ there is a cover of $X$ by uniformly bounded sets such that every metric $R$-ball intersects at most $n+1$ of sets in the cover.
 One can refer to Theorem 19 in \cite{BD08} for some other equivalent definitions of the asymptotic dimension.
 By using Minsky's product theorem in \cite{Minsky96} for the thin part of the Teichm\"uller space $(\Teich(S_g), ds_T^2)$, recently M. Bestvina, K. Bromberg and K. Fujiwara in \cite{BBF14} proved the following result which is crucial for this paper.

 \begin{theorem}[Bestvina-Bromberg-Fujiwara] Let $S_g$ be a closed surface of genus $g$ with $g\geq 1$.
 Then the Teichm\"uller space, endowed with the Teichm\"uller metric, satisfies

 \end{theorem}

 From the definition of the asymptotic dimension it is not hard to see that the asymptotic dimension is a quai-isometric invariance.
-For more details, one can see the remark on page 21 of \cite{Gromov93} or Proposition 22 in \cite{BD08}. \begin{theorem} Let $ds^2$ be a Riemannian metric on $\Teich(S_g)$ such that $(\Teich(S_g),ds^2)$ is quasi-isometric to $(\Teich(S_g),ds_T^2)$ in the sense of inequality (\ref{quasi-i}).
+For more details, one can see the remark on page 21 of \cite{Gromov93} or Proposition 22 in \cite{BD08}. \begin{theorem} Let $ds^2$ be a Riemannian metric on $\Teich(S_g)$ with $ds^2 \asymp ds_{T}^2$.
 Then,